 - Using a hosted intranet may also be referred to as putting your intranet in the cloud.

 - You pay a company to host your intranet on their servers.
 Hosted solutions are charged monthly.
-You pay from £15 a month, depending on features and storage space required.
+You will pay from £15 a month, depending on features and storage space required.

 - You log in to the system to view and edit content and create the structure.

-- With a hosted intranet service, your supplier will often handle management and maintenance, such as applying updates and backing up your data.
+- With a hosted intranet service, your supplier will often handle the management and maintenance, such as applying updates and backing up your data.